-Prior to commencement of the service, members should engage with local GP practices and/or PCN colleagues to make them aware the pharmacy is participating in this service.
+Prior to commencement of the service, pharmacy owners should engage with local GP practices and/or PCN colleagues to make them aware the pharmacy is participating in this service.

 Resources to support this, including a template letter / email and a summary of the service for GP practices, are available at cpe.org.uk/hypertension.

-Members who have already been providing the service, should engage with local GP practices and/or PCN colleagues, to highlight the changes in this service following the publication of the updated service specification.
-Resources to support this, including a template letter / email and a summary of the service for GP practices, are available at cpe.org.uk/hypertension.

-Members must also notify NHS England that they intend to provide the service by completion of an electronic registration through the NHS Business Services Authority's (NHSBSA) Manage Your Service (MYS) application.
+Pharmacy owners must also notify NHS England that they intend to provide the service by completion of an electronic registration through the NHS Business Services Authority's (NHSBSA)

+Manage Your Service (MYS) portal.